RaeesBhatti/skycatch-project/README.md

 sub-optimal representations some times.
 * There is some problem with XP (XP Comment and XP Author) tags representation in EXIF data.

+Following are some known flaws in `CSVExporter` function:
+* It does a `Scan` of DynamoDB, which is resource intensive.
+I think it can be configured to work off of Stream event data, and existing data from S3.
+* A single `Scan` request can return 1MB of data at most, so, we're re-issuing them with new parameters until there is no more data.
+That means that one error in any of them could shut the function down, discarding all of the fetched data.
+* There are no CloudWatch alarms configured for errors yet.